LucieSteiner/WebAppDev-DirectorSecretaryModule/README.md

 # WebAppDev-DirectorSecretaryModule
-Web Application Development Project 2016-2017, module 10: Director and company secretary's module
+## Web Application Development Project 2016-2017, module 10: Director and company secretary's module ##

+### How to launch the application ###
+1. Clone this repository
+2. Use this command in the WebAppDev-DirectorSecretoryModule folder:	`php artisan serve`
+3. Go to localhost:8000

+### Current State ###

+- Dashboard and general structure of the application (module) finished
+- Database migrations finished (ERD diagram done)

+### TODO ###

+- Create Models
+- Write the views for Reports, Accounts, Messages and Trial Balance
+- Add needed routes
+- Add content to the dashboard